Who should buy the Scarpa Arpia

--The Scarpa Arpia is a comfortable climbing piece designed with enhanced sensitivity in mind.
-It is advertised by the brand as a kind of shoe that helps users transition from flat-lasted kicks to more performance-oriented rock shoes.
+- Prefer a climbing shoe that helps users transition from flat-lasted kicks to more performance-oriented rock shoes.

 Asking price.
 On this front, the Scarpa Arpia bags the crown for being the cheaper rock shoe.
 Indeed, it is less expensive than the Scarpa Vapor V by about $15.